aviidlee/GoldbugHunt/TASKS.md

 - Make the goldbugs spawn in more interesting ways
 	- Enable addition of additional spawn points in the future (for higher levels, for instance).
+- Change spawn characteristics:
+    - Rather than having everything spawn at once from every location, randomly choose spawn location from a number of possible locations.